rdgzmanuel/pizza_analysis/README.md

 <<<<<<< DESCRIPTION
 In this analysis we have considered that the ingredients bought one particular week expire in a week, so they are not available the following week.
-We have also asumed that the profit margin of this business is 15%, the average profit margin of pizzas in the USA.
+We have also assumed that the profit margin of this business is 15%, the average profit margin of pizzas in the USA.
 =======
 # pizza_analysis